-- (i) Any bundled goods or services that are distinct must be separately recognised, and any discounts or rebates on the contract price must generally be allocated to the separate elements. - (ii) If the consideration varies (such as for incentives, rebates, performance fees, royalties, success of an outcome etc.), minimum amounts of revenue must be recognised if they are not at significant risk of reversal. - (iii) The point at which revenue is able to be recognised may shift: some revenue which is currently recognised at a point in time at the end of a contract may have to be recognised over the contract term and vice versa. - (iv) There are new specific rules on licenses, warranties, non-refundable upfront fees, and consignment arrangements, to name a few. - (v) As with any new standard, there are also increased disclosures.
+- Any bundled goods or services that are distinct must be separately recognised, and any discounts or rebates on the contract price must generally be allocated to the separate elements. - (ii) If the consideration varies (such as for incentives, rebates, performance fees, royalties, success of an outcome etc.), minimum amounts of revenue must be recognised if they are not at significant risk of reversal. - (iii) The point at which revenue is able to be recognised may shift: some revenue which is currently recognised at a point in time at the end of a contract may have to be recognised over the contract term and vice versa. - (iv) There are new specific rules on licenses, warranties, non-refundable upfront fees, and consignment arrangements, to name a few. - (v) As with any new standard, there are also increased disclosures.

-2.4 Standards, amendments to published standards and interpretations to existing standards that are applicable and relevant to the Company but not yet effective (continued)
+- 2.4 Standards, amendments to published standards and interpretations to existing standards that are applicable and relevant to the Company (continued) - (b) The Company will apply the new standards, amendments to published standards and interpretations that are issued but not yet effective in the following financial years: (continued)